 A periodic paralysis episode that occurs when potassium levels are high usually resolve on their own within 60 minutes.
 However, eating carbohydrates or continuing mild exercise can shorten the duration of the episode.

-Specific drugs known as carbonic anhydrase inhibitors, such as acetazolamide and dichlorpenamide, have been used successfully to treat periodic paralysis in individuals with Andersen-Tawil syndrome.
-These drugs have also been shown to be effective in other forms of periodic paralysis showed that dichlorphenamide reduces the frequency and severity of attacks of periodic paralysis and is now an FDA approved for the treatment of periodic paralysis.
+Specific drugs known as carbonic anhydrase inhibitors, such as acetazolamide and dichlorpenamide, are used to treat periodic paralysis in individuals with Andersen-Tawil syndrome.
+Clinical trials in other forms of periodic paralysis showed that dichlorphenamide reduces the frequency and severity of attacks of periodic paralysis and is now an FDA approved for the treatment of periodic paralysis.

-Despite a high rate of ventricular arrhythmias in some individuals with Andersen-Tawil syndrome, they rarely degenerate into life-threatening arrhythmias.
+Despite a high frequency of ventricular arrhythmias in some individuals with Andersen-Tawil syndrome, they rarely degenerate into life-threatening arrhythmias.
 Many arrhythmias do not cause symptoms and go away on their own without problems (self-terminate).
 Various different drugs have been used, but no standard, effective therapy has been established.
 Beta-adrenergic blocking drugs (beta blockers), drugs that suppress abnormal heart rhythms (anti-arrhythmics) such as flecainide or amiodarone, or calcium-channel blocking drugs such as verapamil have all shown some effect.
 Beta blockers are commonly used to treat abnormal heart rhythms.
 These drugs, which include propranolol, atenolol, metroprolol, and nadolol, reduce the workload of the heart by decreasing the electrical stimulation of the heart, thereby slowing the heartbeat and preventing symptoms.
 Beta blockers have been used in conjunction with flecainide.
-Some anti-arrhythmic drugs can worsen neuromuscular symptoms and should only be used in individuals with Andersen-Tawil syndrome with caution.
+Some anti-arrhythmic drugs can worsen neuromuscular symptoms and should be used with caution in individuals with Andersen-Tawil syndrome.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: